Nia.nih.gov

 Health Topics A-Z National Institute on Aging

-Alzheimer's and Dementias.
+WebHighlighted Topics.
+Alzheimer’s and Dementia.
 Brain Health.
 Caregiving.
 Clinical Trials and Studies.
 Exercise and Physical Activity.
 Healthy Eating.
 Menopause.
-NIA provides health information informed by research and reviewed by experts to help you learn about healthy aging and common health conditions in older adults.
-Browse our health topics below.
+NIA provides …

 Category: Health Go Health